ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

     |
     |
     |
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Data dictionaries, manuals, and all other explanatory material.
     │
     |
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.